pranav-ganesh/tp/docs/DeveloperGuide.md

     * 2e3 CMM adds on to current database

 * 5a.
 During import, User uses a file that does not exist
     * 5a1.
-CMM will cancel the transer
+CMM will cancel the transfer
     * 5a2.
-CMM informs the user of the cancelation
+CMM informs the user of the cancellation

 * 6a.
 During import, User uses a file that does not follow the set format
     * 6a1.
-CMM will cancel the transer
+CMM will cancel the transfer
     * 6a2.
-CMM informs the user of the cancelation
+CMM informs the user of the cancellation

 * *a.
 At any time before import confirmation, User chooses to cancel the transfer.
     * *a1.
-CMM requests to confirm the import cancellation.
+CMM will stop all import operation
-    * *a2.
-User confirms the cancellation.
     * *a3.
 No changes are made in CMM Database
     * *a4.
 CMM starts as per normal